JuliaDocs/DocumenterCitations.jl/docs/src/syntax.md

 ```
 ~~~

 Renders a bibliography for *all* references included in the `.bib` file, not just those cited in the documentation.
-This corresponds to the behavior of the  [DocumenterCitations.jl](https://github.com/ali-ramadhan/DocumenterCitations.jl) package.
+This corresponds to the default behavior prior to version 0.3.0.

 ### [Multiple `@bibliography` blocks](@id canonical)